Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Lacey Muszynski / Cheapism

-Packaged salads, whether in plastic bowls or salad kits, are usually pricy compared to the DIY variety.
+Packaged salads, whether in plastic bowls or salad kits, are typically more expensive than the DIY variety.
 You’d be better off buying lettuce and other in-season or on-sale produce to round out your own salad.

 4. Microwavable Pancakes